 Sallie Barber Mine operated in fits and starts for 65 years, making it one of Breckenridge’s longest running mining operations.
 Its greatest wealth was in industrial minerals that gained value after the turn of the 20th century as war loomed in Europe and technology demanded more durable metals for machinery and equipment.

-Photograph: John A. Topolnicki Sr. Photographic Collection [JTS.01.009]_ Dr. Sandra F. Mather Archives, Breckenridge Heritage Alliance.
+Photograph: John A. Topolnicki Sr. Photographic Collection [JTS.01.009]_ Dr. Sandra F. Mather Archives, Breckenridge History.

-The Breckenridge Heritage Alliance will embark on an effort to stabilize the Sallie Barber Mine in 2021.
+The Breckenridge History will embark on an effort to stabilize the Sallie Barber Mine in 2021.
 The ore bin, in poor condition, risks further deterioration.
-BHA efforts will focus on reinforcing the structure by adding limited siding and roofing materials to protect the popular historic landmark.
+Breckenridge History efforts will focus on reinforcing the structure by adding limited siding and roofing materials to protect the popular historic landmark.

 But how did the mine get its name?
 Who was Sallie Barber?
 We don’t know.
 Perhaps a deep dive into census records would reveal Metzger’s hometown where a Sarah or Sallie Barber might be found.
 If a local tells you the mine was named for the miner’s sweetheart, she is probably correct.

-Photograph: John A. Topolnicki Sr. Photographic Collection [JTS.01.146]_ Dr. Sandra F. Mather Archives, Breckenridge Heritage Alliance.
+Photograph: John A. Topolnicki Sr. Photographic Collection [JTS.01.146]_ Dr. Sandra F. Mather Archives, Breckenridge History.